Charles Maurras: Political thought

 Paradoxically, he admired the positivist philosopher Auguste Comte, like many of the Third Republic politicians he detested, with which he opposed German idealism.
 Whereas the Legitimist monarchists refused to engage in political action, retreating into an intransigently conservative Catholicism and a relative indifference to a modern world they believed was irredeemably wicked and apostate, Maurras was prepared to engage in political action, both orthodox and unorthodox (the Action Française's Camelots du Roi league frequently engaged in street violence with left-wing opponents, as well as Marc Sangnier's socialist Catholic Le Sillon).
 Maurras was twice convicted of inciting violence against Jewish politicians, and Léon Blum, the first Jewish French prime minister, nearly died from the injuries inflicted by associates of Maurras.
 His slogan was the phrase "La politique d'abord!" ("Politics first!").
 Other influences included Frédéric Le Play, British empiricism, which allowed him to reconcile Cartesian rationalism with empiricism, and René de La Tour du Pin.

 Maurras' religious views were likewise less than orthodox.
 He supported the political Catholic Church both because it was intimately involved with French history and because its hierarchical structure and clerical elite mirrored his image of an ideal society.
 He considered the Church to be the mortar which held France together, and the association linking all Frenchmen together.
 However, he distrusted the Gospels, written, as he put it, "by four obscure Jews", but admired the Catholic Church for having allegedly concealed much of the Bible's "dangerous teachings".
-Maurras' interpretation of the Gospels and his integralist teachings were fiercely criticised by many Catholic clergy.
+Maurras' interpretation of the Gospels and integralist teachings were fiercely criticised by many Catholic clergy.
 However, towards the end of his life, Maurras eventually converted from agnosticism to Catholicism.

 Notwithstanding his religious unorthodoxy, Maurras gained a large following among French monarchists and Catholics, including the Assumptionists and the Orleanist pretender to the French throne, the comte de Paris, Philippe.
 Nonetheless, his agnosticism worried parts of the Catholic hierarchy, and in 1926 Pope Pius XI placed some of Maurras's writings on the Index of Forbidden Books and condemned the Action Française philosophy as a whole.
 Seven of Maurras' books had already been placed on this list in 1914 and a dossier on Maurras had been submitted to Pius X.